kelnether/Chinese_Poem_Website/README.md

 (Make sure to run this command in your virtual environment.)

 ### Configure Environment Variables
-Set your OpenAI API key:
+Set your OpenAI API key to os env:
 ```bash
 export OPENAI_API_KEY="your_openai_api_key"
 ```